 Change 184539 on 2018/05/31 09:44:28 by ylee@ylee_NST4727 'Kinopio-S [Demo]: fixingMcat 27' END_LINE_CODE Product All

 The final edit to the game happened on April 26th 2018 at 10:30:07, presumably by Rory Johnston, who is in the staff credits for the game.
 The final edit to the demo happened on May 3th 2018 at 09:44:28, roughly 25 days after the normal game, presuembly by Yoonjoon Lee, who is in the staff credits for the game.
-Both edits seem to fix an "MCAT" - maybe an issue/bug that was recorded.
+"MCAT" refers to some sort of Mario Club internal network service, judging by the existence of subdomains of Mario Club's website with "mcat" in the name.
 For some reason the normal game build is listed as "Pilot" rather than "Release" - this is presumably an oversight.

 According to the Odyssey jingle's filename (rs_EndJingle_180307), the track was finalized on March 7th, 2018.

 Game Over Cave Power Star

 For some reason, the Game Over Cave contains a Power Star that is placed far out-of-bounds the area.
 Normally, bonus levels do not contain Power Stars at all.